jacobc2700/personal-website/README.md

 - Change green to blue for modal buttons (light mode).
 - Footer tool tips (light mode) need to be light.
 - Add different particles for light mode home page (check other branch: weird-dark-mode).
-- Just use: #f7f2e7 for the sections.
-- Make sure that all changed light mode styles get re-changed back to dark mode styles (example: particles).